RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/help.md

 aliases:
 ---

-`rladmin help` lists all options and parameters associated with the rladmin command.
+`rladmin help` lists all options and parameters for `rladmin` commands.

 ``` sh
 rladmin help [command]